RationAI/xopat/plugins/README.md

 #### \[EXISTS\] `YourPLuginClass::getOption(key, defaultValue=undefined)`
 Returns stored value if available, supports cookie caching and the value gets automatically exported with the viewer.
 The value itself is read from the `params` object given to the constructor, unless cookie cache overrides it.
 For cookie support, prefer this method.
+Available _after_ constructor.

 #### \[EXISTS\] `YourPLuginClass::setOption(key, value, cookies=true)`
 Stores value under arbitrary `key`, caches it, if allowed within cookies The value must be already serialized as a string (constants are OK since they can be converted naturally).
 The value gets exported with the viewer.
 The value itself is stored in the `params` object given to the constructor.
 For cookie support, prefer this method.
+Available _after_ constructor.

 #### \[EXISTS\] `YourPLuginClass::staticData(key)`
 Return data from ``include.json`` together with other data such as the folder the plugin lives in.
+It is mainly meant to retrieve the JSON values.
+Available _before_ constructor.

 ### Global API
 Avoid touching directly any properties, attaching custom content to the DOM or inventing your own